jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 * this allows me to rename a file_ or folder_ in one step, the other way would be to

   - copy the original file_ or folder_
-  - paste the copy file_ or folder_ at the target
+  - paste the copied file_ or folder_ at the target
   - delete the original file_ or folder_

-  too many steps, give me one step.
+  that is two steps too many, give me one step.

 :ref:`I know how to rename a file<how to rename a file or directory>`